FirstNight1/Rokenbok-Wifi-Esp32/README.md

 If you intend to ever reverse this modification, I would suggest taking thorough pictures of the existing wiring connections on the controller board (pictures will be included as possible from my vehicles in the Vehicle Info folder as well), and carefully de-solder the motor, LED, and key wires from the board, that way they can be re-attached.
 For ease of reversal, it may be worthwhile to utilize screw terminal blocks on your breakout and control boards, which will minimize re-soldering needed of the existing small vehicle wires.

 1. The Vehicle Info folder contains information and pictures of the vehicles modified so far, more pictures and information will be added as we convert more vehicles.
 This information may also be useful for repairs to the vehicle.

 Parts used:
 2x DRV8833 breakout motor driver boards (generic)
-1x SeeedStudio XIAO ESP32-S3 controller board, flashed with Micropython and then the latest RokVehicle release (Instructions included in a Readme.md in RokVehicle)
+1x SeeedStudio XIAO ESP32-S3 controller board, flashed with Micropython firmware including PSRAM option (if applicable - used for OTA updates) and then the latest RokVehicle release (Instructions included in a Readme.md in RokVehicle)
-220ohm 1/4 watt resistors, if the vehicle has LEDs (optional) 1x power switch (optional)
+220ohm 1/4 watt resistors, if the vehicle has LEDs (optional)

+1x power switch (optional)
 (Wire - suggest 22 or 24ga, mounting tape or glue, solder, and other miscellanious electronics bits may be required) (This project requires mid-level soldering skills)